 “There wasn’t any off-the-shelf technology back then,” says Mal Carroll, Manager, Research & Development.
-“The team was really starting from scratch and writing the book on oil sands research.”

 One of the most important publications developed in the early days was the Syncrude Analytical Methods.
 These methods became the accepted standard for industry, government and universities to measure and analyze the components and properties of the oil sands.
 Many other innovations followed, leading to the 215 patents gracing the walls of Syncrude’s Edmonton Research Centre, along with thousands of reports and publications to document the lessons learned along the way.

 This work has led to major advancements and game-changing technologies for the industry.
-Continuous improvement efforts have produced significant changes in processes fromrom yield and recovery improvements, to extending the life of mining and process equipment to reducing energy and water intensity to hydrotransport and innovative land reclamation.
+Continuous improvement efforts have produced significant changes in processes from yield and recovery improvements, to extending the life of mining and process equipment to reducing energy and water intensity to hydrotransport and innovative land reclamation.

 Syncrude made a commitment to R&D in 1994 with the opening of its new Research and Development Centre in the heart of Edmonton’s Research Park.
 It signaled Syncrude’s continued desire to be the driving force behind responsible oil sands development through innovation and by pushing the limits of science and technology.